Morvan syndrome and related disorders associated with CASPR2 antibodies

 • Paraneoplastic retinopathy is a rare entity associated with a variety of neoplasms, most commonly small cell lung carcinoma or melanoma.

-• In most patients with cancer-associated paraneoplastic retinopathy, subacute vision loss is the presenting feature of the malignancy, whereas the majority of patients with melanoma-associated paraneoplastic retinopathy develop vision loss after the melanoma diagnosis.
+• In most patients with cancer-associated paraneoplastic retinopathy, subacute vision loss is the presenting feature of the malignancy, whereas vision loss develops after the melanoma diagnosis in the majority of patients with melanoma-associated paraneoplastic retinopathy.

 • The pattern of vision loss and degree of retinal dysfunction can vary depending on the type of tumor, and a diagnosis is confirmed by widespread retinal dysfunction on electroretinogram (ERG).

-• Most patients with paraneoplastic retinopathy have 1 or more antiretinal autoantibodies with varying immunohistochemical staining patterns and specificity for a number of retinal antigens.
+• Most patients with paraneoplastic retinopathy have one or more antiretinal autoantibodies with varying immunohistochemical staining patterns and specificity for a number of retinal antigens.

 • Immunosuppressive therapy should be offered to patients with vision loss from paraneoplastic retinopathy; early diagnosis may lead to a better outcome.

 In nearly all patients with cancer-associated autoimmune paraneoplastic retinopathy, the visual symptoms are the presenting feature of the tumor, preceding discovery of the tumor by intervals ranging from several months to 2 or more years.
-The signs and symptoms of paraneoplastic retinopathy nearly always involve both eyes, but asymmetry is often present, especially early in the course of the disease process.
+The signs and symptoms of paraneoplastic retinopathy nearly always involve both eyes, but asymmetry can be often present, especially early in the course of the disease process.
 The initial symptoms most frequently entail a progressive, otherwise unexplained vision loss with midperipheral scotomata (missing spots in vision).
 There may be dimming or blurring of vision; night blindness is common and may be the sole initial complaint.
-Because the disease causes dysfunction of retinal neurons, many patients report episodic obscurations or photopsias described as distortions, "sparkles," "shimmering," or bizarre images reflecting the dysfunction of damaged photoreceptors (71; 116).
-Some patients report increased glare or photosensitivity, so-called hemeralopia or day blindness due to cone dysfunction, and many have visual field changes: visual field constriction, midperipheral loss, or central or paracentral scotomata (64; 99; 124).
+Because the disease causes dysfunction of retinal neurons, many patients report episodic obscurations or photopsias described as distortions, "sparkles," "shimmering," or bizarre images reflecting the dysfunction of damaged photoreceptors (73; 121).
+Some patients report increased glare or photosensitivity, so-called hemeralopia or day blindness due to cone dysfunction, and many have visual field changes: visual field constriction, midperipheral loss, or central or paracentral scotomata (65; 103; 129).
 Some patients have central sparing of their visual fields (26; 29).
-In most patients, the visual symptoms worsen over several weeks to months, either in a steady or stepwise fashion.
+In most patients, the visual symptoms worsen over weeks to months, either in a steady or stepwise fashion.
 No well-documented cases of spontaneous improvement exist.

-The clinical features of patients in whom retinopathy is associated with melanoma differ somewhat from the clinical features of patients with cancer-associated retinopathy (76; 74; 85).
+The clinical features of patients in whom retinopathy is associated with melanoma differ somewhat from the clinical features of patients with cancer-associated retinopathy (79; 76; 88).
 The majority of these patients develop visual symptoms after the diagnosis of melanoma, with intervals of up to 10 years or more.
-Visual symptoms can lead to the discovery of previously unsuspected systemic metastases (21; 10; 113).
+Visual symptoms can lead to the discovery of previously unsuspected systemic metastases (21; 10; 117).
 Subacute night blindness is a common feature of melanoma-associated retinopathy.
-Most patients additionally report floaters, shimmering, flickering, or pulsating photopsias early in the course.
-Visual acuity, visual fields, color vision, and funduscopic exam can seem unremarkable early in the course; most patients eventually develop decreased visual acuity and visual field abnormalities including generalized constriction, central or paracentral scotomata, or arcuate defects (93; 140; 113; 74).
-Some patients develop optic disc pallor, retinal vessel attenuation, retinal pigmentary changes, or vitreous cells (74).
-Uveitis or retinal vasculitis manifesting as leakage around vessels on fluorescein angiography have also been reported (70; 115).
+Most patients additionally report floaters, shimmering, flickering, or pulsating photopsias early in the course of the disease.
+Visual acuity, visual fields, color vision, and funduscopic exam can seem unremarkable earlier on; most patients eventually develop decreased visual acuity and visual field abnormalities including generalized constriction, central or paracentral scotomata, or arcuate defects (96; 147; 117; 76).
+Some patients develop optic disc pallor, retinal vessel attenuation, retinal pigmentary changes, or vitreous cells (76).
+Uveitis or retinal vasculitis manifesting as leakage around vessels on fluorescein angiography have also been reported (72; 119).

 The clinical course of cancer-associated paraneoplastic retinopathy is usually one of deterioration over the course of weeks to months, in a gradual or stepwise fashion, to a level of severe visual impairment.
 No well-documented instances of significant spontaneous improvement are known.